mucansever/mucansever/README.md

 ## Hi there 👋, I'm Mutlu!
-I'm a Software Engineer based in Istanbul who's very much interested in distributed systems and how things work.
+I'm a Software Engineer based in Paris who's verrrry interested in distributed systems and Networks.

 Feel free to reach me out through LinkedIn.